Tazkir/crm/README.md

 ### Instruction

-Firstly the data table set with two random static fake data.
-To add new client data, click on New Client Button and it will pop a dialog form for client details.
-Fill the form and click Save Changes button after that close the dialog and click refresh button to update latest data.
-To view Client Details click the actions button on the far right row and click User Details.
-If the client inactive, just click the inactive button and click refresh button top of the data table for lastest change.
-For sorting status and create date, click the row data table with arrow icon for ascending and click back for decending the data.
+To begin with, the data table is initially populated with two randomly generated static fake data entries.
+If you wish to add a new client, simply click on the "New Client" button, which will open a dialog form where you can enter the client's details.
+Once you have filled out the form, click the "Save Changes" button, then close the dialog.
+To ensure that the latest data is displayed, click the refresh button.

+To view the details of a specific client, locate the row in the table and click on the actions button, which is located at the far right.
+From the dropdown menu, select "User Details" to access the client's detailed information.
+If you want to mark the client as inactive, click the "Inactive" button.
+Remember to click the refresh button at the top of the data table to reflect the latest changes.

+For sorting the data based on the status and creation date, simply click on the respective column in the data table.
+Clicking on the column with an arrow icon will sort the data in ascending order, while clicking again will sort it in descending order.

 ## Improvement